byuksel/generator-bootstrap-backbone-starter/README.md

 ├── .gitignore                                   # Config file for git to ignore files.
 ├── .jscsrc                                      # Config file for jscs coding style checker.
 ├── Gruntfile.js                                 # File of magic.
 All grunt tasks are in here.
-├── README.md                                    # This very file.
+├── HOW_TO_GUIDE.md                              # This very file.
+├── README.md.template                           # Template file for final README.md.
 ├── assets                                       # Directory which includes all the Bootstrap assets for edge cases.
 │   ├── css
 │   │   └── ie10-viewport-bug-workaround.css